 Introducing Text Control Agent Skills

-TX Text Control Skills
+TX Text Control Document Editor Skills

-The Text Control Agent Skills repository provides structured skills that teach AI assistants how to build applications using TX Text Control.
+Skills that teach AI assistants how to build web applications using the TX Text Control Document Editor and its JavaScript APIs.

 https://github.com/TextControl/txtextcontrol-document-editor-skills